 I have been a full time writer since 2005.
-During that time, I’ve penned eight original or shared-world novels, had four of them published (with a fifth due out in July) and am working sporadically on a ninth book (well, and a tenth and an eleventh . . . you get the picture.)
+During that time, I’ve penned eight original or shared-world novels, had five of them published and am working sporadically on a tenth book (well, and an eleventh and a twelfth . . . you get the picture.)

 That activity not withstanding, at least half of my income in a given year comes from work I do that 1) may never see print and 2) doesn’t have my name on it and which I did not count in the above paragraph.

 You see, I am a ghostwriter and an editor in addition to publishing under my own byline.
 When I tell people this, they usually assume that I ghostwrite biographies or autobiographies or memoirs.
 I have done all three things.
 I’ve also ghostwritten or edited how-to books, self-help books and exposés.
 I’ve written about business, fashion, religion, and the Mafia all on behalf of clients who wanted to tell their story or sell an idea or right a wrong.